AntelopeLCA/antelope/entities.md

  * **Processes** are concrete descriptions of the inter-relationships of several flows within a specific activity.
 A process is characterized by one or more *reference exchanges* and zero or more *dependent exchanges*.
 As is consistent with ISO 14040-44-48, A process must have a designated quantitative reference.

-Each entity can be described programmatically in terms of the `EntityInterface`:
+Each entity can be described programmatically in terms of the `BaseEntity`:

  * `type`, a string describing the type of entity
  * `reference_entity` - a type-specific object that defines a reference